 Preparation steps

 I start preparing the brewing water the day before (when I remember).
-It’s often quoted that it’s best to run any tap water off the night before and let it stand, to gas-off chlorine.
+It’s often quoted that it’s best to gas-off chlorine by running any tap water off the night before and letting it stand.
 You can do that.
 And it works, as long as you know your tap water only has chlorine added, and not chloramine.
 To be sure, use 0.5 a campden tablet to remove the chlorine and/or chloramine in your brewing water.
 To learn about how to treat your tap water, see About Chlorine and Chloramine in Brewing Water.

 Note: Chlorine and sometimes chloramine is added to your tap water to kill off bugs.
 This makes it safe to drink.
 You need to establish if your water supply uses chlorine and/or chloramine as a steriliser to make your drinking water safe.
 You don’t want to take either compound through to your finished beer.